mediafly/extensions-documentation/interactives.md

 #### Get contents of a folder
 *URL:* mfly://data/folder/[id] <br>
 *Description:* Return a JSON representation of the contents of a folder.
+To get the contents of the top-level folder, use id of \__root__.

 	Example:
-		GET mfly://data/folder/slug1
+		GET mfly://data/folder/slug2
 		Result:
 		[
           {
-            "id": "slug2",
+            "id": "slug3",
-            "url": "mfly://item/slug2",
+            "url": "mfly://item/slug3",
             "type": "video",
             "name": "Name",
             "description": "Description",